 4. Scrape off salty solids

-Although scraping off bits of food is important, particularly any salty solids, we usually recommend that you don’t need to rinse your dishes before you put them in the dishwasher, as this often makes the soap less effective.
+Although scraping off bits of food, particularly salty solids, is essential, we recommend not rinsing dishes before putting them in the dishwasher, as this often makes the soap less effective.
 However, if you’re not running your appliance for a while, cutlery may be an exception to this rule.

-But for those plates that do need an extra powerful spray, LG’s Dual Wash features enable you to wash at different intensities on the top and bottom racks.
+But for plates that need an extra-powerful spray, LG’s Dual Wash features enable you to wash at different intensities on the top and bottom racks.

 5. Clean your dishwasher